Print

 1

-In a pot, bring water and vinegar to a boil.
+In a pot, boil water and vinegar.
 Turn off the heat and add sugar and salt.
 Whisk until dissolved.
-Allow the brine to cool to room temperature.
+Let the brine cool.

 2